 He continues, “Home-schooling enables all subjects to be blended and studied as part of a given topic, and in this way, art is incorporated into everyday study.
 How can you study Ancient Egypt without looking at hieroglyphs or painted sarcophagi?
 How can you study technical drawing without understanding maths and geometry?”

 Without the constraints and inter-lesson shuffling of the school day, home-tutored children are more productive – usually achieving more in 20 minutes than school children do in an hour, which leaves more time for exploring a given subject and incorporating music, art, drama and other non-‘core’ subjects into their day.
+Art and design in home-schooling is a part of this.

 Please visit www.tutors-international.com for more information about Tutors International.